30 Best Self Defense Knives in 2023 (Fixed Blade and Folding)

 Total Weight: 6.50 Ounces

-My Review: If you’re someone looking for a large self defense knife to throw in their pack or doesn’t mind carrying a large knife on you, the Voyager XL is an awesome knife and one of the strongest folding knives on the market.
-They make this knife with many blades types, including the Tanto plain edge style here, the serrated edge linked above, and they also sell the Thompson Voyager here.
+My Review: If you’re someone looking for a large self defense knife to throw in their pack or don’t mind carrying a large knife on you, the Voyager is an awesome knife and one of the strongest folding knives on the market.
+They make this knife with many blade types, including the Tanto plain edge style here and the serrated edge linked above

 It has a 5.5-inch blade and an overall length of 12.25 inches.
 The thin edge blade is super sharp and cured along its entire length to maximize slicing action efficiency.
 The blade also has a sharp swept tip that makes this knife great for stabbing and slashing.